psu-epl/psu-epl.github.com/doc/equip/testing/ETL.md

 ---

-The Environmental Testing Lab is located in the basement of the Engineering Building at PSU (1900 SW 4th Ave.) in room FAB-60.
+The Environmental Testing Lab is located in the basement of the Engineering Building at PSU (1900 SW 4th Ave.) in room FAB60-12.
 Here we can help with various environmental testing and data collection.

 ## Specifications:

 ## Equipment:
-* Thermal Vacuum Chamber:
+* Thermal Vacuum Chamber: Thin-Film Depositor:
 * Helmholtz Cage:

 Signal Generators: